The Plague Wall of Provence – Mur de la Peste

 Did it work?
 Yes and no. While some people still found a way through, and the Plague spread north of the wall, its movement was somewhat contained and the outbreak was declared over in 1722.
 But the loss of human life was still great, with as many as 126,000 deaths, including half the population of Marseille.

 There are still portions of this “Mur de la Peste” (Plague wall) standing, including about 6 kilometres that have been restored near the town of Cabrières d’Avignon.
 For those who would like to explore it, there is a relatively easy hiking trail that starts in Cabrières d’Avignon.
 You can follow this link for more information (in French).
-Or if you’d like a guided tour, you can contact Emily Durand at Your Private Provence.
+Or if you’d like a guided tour

 - Wikipedia under the GNU license